-Coursework: practicing exercises of the theoretical issues on Pearson MyLab instances.
-Loanwork, which gives 10% of final grade
+Coursework: practicing exercises of the theoretical issues on real data each practice.
+Groupwork, which gives 10% of final grade

 Case study analysis: regarding to basic macroeconomic tools.
 Groupwork, it gives 10% of final grade.

 Midterm exam (6th week, March): will be a 90 minutes test with definitions, curves, examples, calculations and theoretical questions.
 Subject: the material of the first 5 weeks.
 It gives 30% of the final grade.